Requirements of the trainee

 - The purpose of the traineeship must be to get practical training as a part of your education.

-You must have somewhere to live.
+- You must have somewhere to live.

-You must have turned 18 years old when you apply, and not have turned 30 years old.
+- You must have turned 18 years old when you apply, and not have turned 30 years old.

-The circumstances in your home country must indicate that it is likely that you can return home when you have completed your trainee period.
+- The circumstances in your home country must indicate that it is likely that you can return home when you have completed your trainee period.

-Requirements relating to the employment relationship
+Requirements relating to the trainee period

-You must have received a concrete offer of full-time employment as a trainee.
+- You must have received a concrete offer of full-time employment as a trainee.

-The work you do during the trainee period must be relevant to your education.
+- The work you do during the trainee period must be relevant to your education.

 - If you are to work in an industry in which a collective agreement applies, you must be paid the collective wage rate for trainees.

-If you are going to work in an industry in which no collective agreement applies, your pay cannot be poorer than what is normal for a trainee in your occupation in the place you are going to work.
+- If you are going to work in an industry in which no collective agreement applies, your pay cannot be poorer than what is normal for a trainee in your occupation in the place you are going to work.

 - You can only have one employer.

 Rights and obligations for applicants who are granted a permit

-You cannot renew your residence permit.
+- You cannot renew your residence permit.

-Your spouse or cohabitant and children can usually apply to come and live with you in Norway.
+- Your spouse or cohabitant and children can usually apply to come and live with you in Norway.
 If your family members apply at the same time as you, you will receive the answer to your applications at the same time.

 - The period you have this permit does not count if you later wish to apply for a permanent residence permit.